mlabs-haskell/cem-script/docs/goals_and_soa.md

 ### On-/Off-chain and spec code duplication

-@todo #3: more integration point code duplication examples
+@todo #3: Add more off-chain code duplication examples from existing PABs.
+    Include problems with querying coin-selection, tests, retrying and errors.

 ### Correct off-chain Tx construction logic

-A lot of on-chain problems, like timing and coin change issues have their counterpart on Tx sumbmission side.
+A lot of on-chain problems, like timing and coin change issues have their counterpart on Tx submission side.

-@todo #3: coin-selection, tests, retrying and errors

-### Comon backend features
+### Common backend features

 There is a list of common tasks shared by multiple backends, which could be tackled generically in our framework.

-* Parsing transaction back to state-machine transition is required for delegated architecures, including almost any DApp on Hydra L2.
+* Parsing transaction back to state-machine transition is required for delegated architectures, including almost any DApp on Hydra L2.
-* Customized transation indexing is imporant for providing data to almost any kind of custom web-backend.
+* Customized transaction indexing is important for providing data to almost any kind of custom web-backend.
   Also usage of customized indexing may reduce storage space or SaaS dependence for DApp dependent on old transactions being recorded.
   Our framework simplifies generation of custom indexing solution, based on transition parsing feature.
 * Script hashes and sizes summary is essential for DApp users and testers to check on-chain script are matching.

 # Existing solutions